Mont-Saint-Michel Abbey: Notre-Dame Sous-Terre ("Our Mother Underground")

 The original church-abbey was founded in 966 but later completely covered by the multiple expansions of the abbey and was then forgotten for many centuries.
-These parts of the abbey were rediscovered near the end of the 19th and beginning of the 20th century.
+These parts of the abbey were rediscovered below the western terrace near the end of the 19th and beginning of the 20th century.
 It has since been restored and offers a beautiful example of pre-Roman architecture.

 The other church-abbey buildings were erected to the East of the original church, on top of the rock and above the church itself.

 Abbey church

-As more pilgrims came to the Mont Saint Michel, it was decided to expand the abbey by building a new abbey church at the site of the monks' quarters, which was moved to the north of Notre-Dame-Sous-Terre.
+As more pilgrims came to the Mont Saint Michel, the abbey was expanded by building a new abbey church at the site of the monks' quarters, which was moved to the north of Notre-Dame-Sous-Terre.

 The new church-abbey first had three crypts built: the Trente-Cierges chapel (under the North wing), the choir crypt (to the East) and Saint-Martin chapel (under the South wing) (1031–1047).
 Then Abbot Ranulphe started the construction of the nave in 1060.
 In 1080, three levels were built to the North of Notre-Dame-Sous-Terre, including the "salle de l’Aquilon", which served as chaplaincy to host pilgrims, the monk promenade and a dormitory.
 The wine cellar and chaplaincy for the future "Merveille" were also started.

 By then the new buildings fully covered Notre-Dame-Sous-Terre which was still used for religious activities.